 Q7.
 MEXT or Tokyo Tech will provide my flight ticket.
 I already sent my air ticket application form.
 When will I hear about my flight?

 A7.
 Upon receipt of your application, Tokyo Tech will request a ticket on your behalf using a travel agency designated by MEXT.
 The travel agency will make a tentative reservation based on your requested travel date and notify Tokyo Tech of the arrangements.
-Once Tokyo Tech hears from the travel agency, we will contact you with the basic flight details and ask for your confirmation so that the travel agency can finalize your reservation.
-When the tentative reservation is sent to you, you will be asked to give your answer within a few days as that is the maximum amount of time that the travel agency can hold the tentative reservation.
+Once Tokyo Tech hears from the travel agency, the International Student Exchange Division will contact you with the basic flight details and ask for your confirmation so that the travel agency can finalize your reservation.
+When the tentative reservation is sent to you, you will be asked to give your answer within a few days, as that is the maximum amount of time that the travel agency can hold the tentative reservation.
 The travel agency will then issue and send your e-ticket to you.

 Please refer to the following websites for information about Japanese customs and culture that may assist you in adjusting to life in Japan.